websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/using-storage-adapters.md

 ![The storage adapter for Liferay Forms is configurable.](./using-storage-adapters/images/01.png)

-The default JSON storage adapter was renamed in Liferay 7.4 to _Default_.
-In early releases of Liferay 7.4, the JSON adapter was still present for backwards compatibility, but removal is planned for a later version.
-In addition to the Default adapter, there's an Object storage adapter, beginning in Liferay 7.4.
+The default _JSON_ storage adapter was renamed in Liferay 7.4 to _Default_.
+In addition to the default adapter, there's an _Object_ storage adapter, beginning in Liferay 7.4.
 If your system contains any [custom storage adapters](../developer-guide/writing-a-form-storage-adapter.md) there may be even more.

 ```{note}
 An [upgrade process](../../../developing-applications/data-frameworks/upgrade-processes.md) is in place that moves existing forms to the Liferay 7.4 Default storage adapter.